HS665

 HS665 is a drug which acts as a potent and selective κ-opioid receptor agonist, and has analgesic effects in animal studies.
-HS665 is not an agonist for the mu receptor, leading to less potential for abuse.
+HS665 is not an agonist for the μ-opioid receptor, leading to less potential for misuse.

 The structure of HS665 is a close analog of an existing compound called RU-24213.
 RU-24213 has D2-agonist and KOR antagonist pharmacology.